-Certain proceeds of the Bonds (including premium) will be used (i) to refund or redeem outstanding obligations of the Authority and (ii) to repay outstanding advances to the Authority (in the aggregate, the "Advance" and, together with such outstanding obligations of the Authority, the "Refunded Obligations") which have previously been made to finance the refunding or redemption of outstanding obligations of the Authority.
-The Refunded Obligations are being repaid pursuant to the Funds Exchange Agreement.
+Certain proceeds of the Bonds will be used to (i) refund or redeem outstanding bonds of the Authority and (ii) repay advances (in the aggregate, the "Advance") which have previously been made to finance the refunding or redemption of outstanding bonds of the Authority and Jefferson County, Colorado, subject to prior redemption.
+Collectively, such outstanding bonds and the Advance are referred to herein as the "Refunded Obligations."
+The Refunded Obligations are being redeemed and repaid pursuant to certain funds exchange agreements between the Trustee and the Authority and the applicable trustees for certain of the Refunded Obligations (collectively, the "Funds Exchange Agreement").